undavide/PS-Installer/README.md

 PS-Installer
 ============

-Multi-version, semi-automatic installation script for Adobe Photoshop ® Add-ons (because I'm *fed up* with Adobe Extension Manager aka AEM and the CC app).
+Multi-version, semi-automatic installation script for Adobe Photoshop ® Add-ons (Adobe Extension Manager **has been discontinued** so it will be of no use for CC2015 products.
+Please have a look at this [CC2015 Survival Guide](http://www.davidebarranca.com/2015/06/html-panel-tips-17-cc2015-survival-guide/) for more info).

 If you develop Photoshop add-ons and want them to be deployed to your users' machines avoiding AEM and/or Creative Clod app installation, this little project of mine might be of some use for you too.